segmentio/typewriter/.github/CONTRIBUTING.md

 > If you have any questions, feel free to raise them in the issue for your language proposal.
 We're happy to help out!

-### Compiling a Typewriter Client
+### Implementing a Typewriter Client Compiler

 For context, it's useful to have some background on JSON Schema.
 Here are some great resources:
 - [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/)
   - Also: [The Official JSON Schema Spec](https://json-schema.org/specification.html)
 - [The Meta Schema](https://github.com/json-schema-org/json-schema-spec/blob/draft-07/schema.json)

-At a high-level, a Typewriter client exposes a series of analytics functions, each of which represents a single `track` event.
+At a high-level, a Typewriter client exposes a series of analytics functions, each of which represents a single [`track`](https://segment.com/docs/spec/track/) event.
 Together, these events form a Tracking Plan and each event has a corresponding JSON Schema.
 Each of these functions are typed, to provide **build-time validation**, if the underlying language can support it.
 All functions should support **run-time validation**, since portions of JSON Schema cannot be represented as types (such as regex on strings, for example).
 Both types of validation are generated using some kind of JSON Schema library, with the former usually generated with [`QuickType`](https://github.com/quicktype/quicktype), while the latter is always a language-specific JSON Schema library ([`AJV.js`](https://github.com/epoberezkin/ajv), [`gojsonschema`](https://github.com/xeipuuv/gojsonschema), etc.).

 As an example, TypeScript supports build-time validation through TypeScript declarations ([example](../examples/gen-js/ts/analytics/generated/index.d.ts)) which are compiled using [`QuickType`](https://github.com/quicktype/quicktype).
 Conversely, JavaScript can only support run-time validation, so we use [`AJV.js`](https://github.com/epoberezkin/ajv) to pre-compile a validation function that executes at run-time ([example](../examples/gen-js/js/analytics/generated/index.js)).